 - Enhanced preparedness of the population in disaster-prone areas; and

 - Reduced response costs in the event of natural disasters.

-The achievement of the results is measured against the following targets, which are to be reached by July 2020.
+The achievement of the results is measured against the following targets, which were all reached by December 2021.

 - 30 ACP Countries have integrated DRR and Climate Change Adaptation in the national planning process;

 - 20 countries have developed risk tools to guide vulnerability reduction;

 - 3 river basis have enhanced flood risk management capacity;